-The | operator is associative and expressions with | may be rearranged.
-The usual arithmetic conversions are performed; the result is the bit-wise 'inclusive or' function of its operands.
+The 1 operator is associative and expressions involving 1 may be rearranged.
+The usual arithmetic conversions are performed; the result is the bitwise inclusive OR function of its operands.
 The operator applies only to integral operands.

-7.11 Logical and operator
+7.11 Logical AND operator